 Hair loss is surprisingly common among African-American women.
-Almost half of all black women suffer from some form of hair loss due to hairstyling processes, hormone changes, and genetic factors.
+Almost half of all Black women suffer from some form of hair loss due to hairstyling processes, hormone changes, and genetic factors.
 This can leave you feeling unattractive, less feminine, and unhappy with your appearance.
 At Southeastern Plastic Surgery, P.A. in Tallahassee, Florida, our board-certified plastic surgeons offer hair transplant options to restore the appearance of lost hair and renew your confidence.

 What Causes Hair Loss in Women?

-There are many natural causes for hair loss.
+There are many natural causes of hair loss.
 For many women, hair loss is genetic, resulting in female pattern baldness.
-There is little that can be done to prevent this, but it is possible to restore hair via a hair transplant to improve your appearance.
-Other factors that contribute to general hair loss include hormone imbalances from the onset of menopause, stress, or poor diet.
+Little can be done to prevent this, but restoring hair via a hair transplant can improve your appearance.
+Other factors contributing to general hair loss include hormone imbalances from the onset of menopause, stress, or poor diet.
+Certain hairstyles and hair treatments can also cause hair loss.

 In women, hair loss does not follow the same pattern as that in men.
 Hair is often lost near the part of the hair, a few centimeters behind the hairline, or along the sides of the hairline, resulting in an overall appearance of thinness.

-What Causes Black Hair Loss?
+What Causes Hair Loss in Black Women?

-African-American women are prone to experiencing hair loss due to hair styles and treatments that pull or damage the follicle, such as heat styling, chemical treatments, tight braids, extensions, weaves and dreadlocks.
+African-American women are prone to experiencing hair loss due to hairstyles and treatments that pull or damage the follicle, such as heat styling, chemical treatments, tight braids, extensions, weaves, and dreadlocks.
 These hair treatments can damage hair over time, leading to hair loss.

 These hairstyles and styling treatments cause damage to the hair shaft as well as the hair follicle, causing hair to become brittle and break, leaving the scalp exposed.
 Continued damage to the hair follicle often results in the hair no longer growing back.

+Since Black hair is curly, it does not retain moisture as well as straight hair, which makes hair more fragile and prone to breakage.
 Wearing tight braids or using harsh chemicals to treat and straighten hair can lead to long-term damage, so it’s important to be careful about how you care for your hair.

 There are some things you can do to reduce or prevent hair loss from styling products and hairstyles.

-- Ask your hair stylist to create looser braids to reduce stress on the hair follicle.
+• Ask your hair stylist to create looser braids to reduce stress on the hair follicle.

-- Ask your hair stylist to avoid creating excessive tension on your hair when sewing in a weave or extensions.
+• Ask your hair stylist to avoid creating excessive tension on your hair when sewing in a weave or extensions.

-- Only wear braids for up to 3 months.
+• Only wear braids for up to 3 months.

-- Limit the number of chemical straightening treatments you have each year.
+• Limit the number of chemical straightening treatments you have each year.

-- Be careful when heat styling to reduce the amount of heat damage.
+• Be careful when heat styling to reduce the amount of heat damage.

-What Treatments Are Available to Treat Hair Loss?
+What Treatments Are Available To Treat Hair Loss?

 At Southeastern Plastic Surgery, P.A., our board-certified plastic surgeons offer two options for hair restoration: